visgl/loaders.gl/docs/modules/wms/formats/wms.md

 Per [stackexchange](https://gis.stackexchange.com/questions/23347/getmap-wms-1-1-1-vs-1-3-0) the key differences are:

-- Use SRS for 1.1.1, Use CRS for 1.3.0
+- Use CRS instead of SRS parameter for 1.3.0
-- WMS 1.3.0 ONLY: The order of parameters for BBOX depends on whether the CRS definition has flipped axes.
+- The order of parameters for BBOX (in v1.3.0 only) depends on whether the CRS definition has flipped axes.
 You will see this in the GetCapabilities request at 1.3.0 - the response should show the flipped axes.
   + BBOX=xmin,ymin,xmax,ymax NON-FLIPPED
   + BBOX=ymin,xmin,ymax,xmax FLIPPED
   + EPSG:4326 needs to have flipped axes.
 4326 1 WGS 84 Latitude North Longitude East